Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Introduction

 When there is coupling between spin and other degrees of freedom such as charge, the magnitude of the local moment may not be conserved.
 In these cases the spin sum rule will be static in equilibrium but can be time-dependent for nonequilibrium systems.
 This allows for the possibility of pumping spectral weight not just to a different region within the spin response channel, but to a different response channel altogether, creating a fundamentally different correlated state.

-In this work we analyse the transfer of dynamical response from the spin channel to the charge channel for simulated optical pumping of the half filled Hubbard ladder (a system of two coupled 1D Hubbard chains).
-The Hubbard model provides a minimal theoretical description of the interplay between spin and charge degrees of freedom in a many-body quantum system.
+We analyse { the optical pumping induced} transfer of dynamical response from the spin channel to the charge channel for the half filled Hubbard ladder. { As t}he Hubbard model provides a minimal theoretical description of the interplay between spin and charge degrees of freedom in a many-body quantum system { it is of significant theoretical interest in addition to its relevance to experiment}.
 At half filling (one electron per site) the Hubbard model is a Mott insulator (an insulator driven by interaction rather than band structure effects), with strong antiferromagnetic correlations characterising the equilibrium state.

 Exact diagonalization (ED) and matrix product state (MPS) methods have been used to simulate pump-probe experiments on the 1D Hubbard chain, showing that optical pumping suppresses the strong antiferromagnetic spin correlations, and produces a nonequilibrium metallic state with a low energy charge response~\cite{wang2017producing,kaneko2019photoinduced,ejima2020photoinduced,ejima2023entanglement}.
 A nonequilibrium phase diagram for the 1D Hubbard chain at half filling, featuring eta-pairing, charge and spin density wave phases, has been produced for photodoped Mott insulators at late times, by using a generalised Gibbs ensemble approach~\cite{murakami2022exploring}.
 However, it should be noted that the Hubbard chain has a number of unusual properties.
 In particular it is an integrable system for which excitations are fractionalized, with a gapless spin sector and a gapped charge sector.